aloksha/code-parser-docs/template/index.md

 # Template Structure

-Dynamsoft Code Parser (DCP) starts to provide user-customized parsing feature since edition 2.x by configuring a JSON template of the code's parsing rule.
-This article introduces how to configure a JSON template to make the CodeParser capable of parsing any code as long as its parsing spedification is available and accurate.
+Dynamsoft Code Parser(DCP) 2.0.0 starts to support parsing any type of code by loading its parse rule templates.
+This article will introduce you what a parse rule template includes and how to configure a template.

 ## Definition